 Getting a healthy breakfast onto the table can be so difficult on busy mornings.
-Enter: 25 Make-Ahead Breakfast that are both healthy and kid-friendly!
+Enter: These easy make-ahead breakfasts that are both nutritious and kid-friendly!

 Tips for Healthy Breakfasts for Kids

 One of the biggest challenges with serving healthy breakfasts to kids is getting them to actually eat the food.
 Here are a few tips for serving up healthy breakfasts to kids:

 - Calm the heck down.
 (Ha!
 I mean that in the nicest way possible.)

 If the environment is generally less stressed and rushed, that can make a big difference in allowing kids to feel calm and safe enough to eat.
 And if the only way to achieve this is for you to do something ahead or get up a few minutes early to take a shower and have a cup of coffee before the kids are up, that might be work trying!